Performance Evaluation of Language Analysers [#]

 IAA can be used to assess how difficult a task is.
 This is based on the argument that if two humans cannot come to agreement on some annotation, it is unlikely that a computer could ever do the same annotation ‘correctly’.
 Thus, IAA can be used to find the ceiling for computer performance.

 There are many possible metrics for reporting IAA, such as Cohen’s Kappa, prevalence, and bias [Eugenio & Glass 04].
 Kappa is the best metric for IAA when all the annotators have identical exhaustive sets of questions on which they might agree or disagree.
-This could be a task like ‘read over this text and mark up all telephone numbers’.
-However, sometimes there is disagreement about the set of questions, e.g. when the annotators themselves determine which text spans they ought to annotate.
+In other words, it is a classification task.
+This could be a task like ‘are these names male or female names’.
+However, sometimes there is disagreement about the set of questions, e.g. when the annotators themselves determine which text spans they ought to annotate, such as in named entity extraction.
 That could be a task like ‘read over this text and mark up all references to politics’.
 When annotators determine their own sets of questions, it is appropriate to use precision, recall, and F-measure to report IAA.
 Precision, recall and F-measure are also appropriate choices when assessing performance of an automated application against a trusted gold standard.

 10.1.1 Annotation Relations [#]